United Kingdom anti-immigration protests (2025–present): October

 On 21 October, a rally planned by UKIP for 25 October in Whitechapel was banned from occurring within the London Borough of Tower Hamlets, an area with a large Muslim population, by the Metropolitan Police.
 The police said that this action was taken due to a "realistic prospect of serious disorder".
 UKIP's X account had asked attendees to "reclaim Whitechapel from the Islamists".
 UKIP accused the police of two-tier policing and of caving in to "sectarian violence" as they believed "far-left and Islamist protest groups" were planning disorder, and changed their plans to instead gather at the Brompton Oratory and march to Speakers' Corner.
 UKIP's march were also prohibited from protesting before 1pm or after 4.30pm.
 A counter-protest organised by Stand Up To Racism and other local groups remained planned for Whitechapel, and the police further banned SUTR from gathering in an area of central London, including near the UKIP protest.
 Four anti-racist counter-protester were arrested for breaching this.
 UKIP's march consisted of about 75 people carrying wooden crosses and England fans.

 Also on 25 October, in Exeter, about 250 people took part in the 'British Unity Walk' through the city centre before ending at Bedford Square.
 There, the march was met by a counter-protest of about 600 people, organised by local community groups under the banner 'Exeter for Everyone'.
 'British Unity' describe themselves as: "a movement dedicated to the preservation and advancement of the United Kingdom's values, culture, and heritage."
 In Canterbury a second anti-immigration demonstration outside Connors House in as many month was held.
 A counter-protest was also present, organised by groups including SUTR.
 Cllr Paul Prentice, who represents Barton ward, attended the counter.

+Flares set off at a protest in Southampton on 26 October.

 On 26 October two marches took place in Southampton, with police blocking off part of Portswood Road to keep them apart.
 Several hundred anti-immigration protesters, led by Tommy Robinson and waving union and St George's flags, marched through the city.
 Police used powers under the Public Order Act to restrict their route to being from Highfield Lane to Hoglands Park in the city centre.
 An estimated 600 anti-racism counter-protesters assembled to oppose them.
 A second flashpoint at Thomas Lewis Way and Lodge Road saw police holding back the anti-immigration protesters, with Thomas Lewis Way also being closed for a time while protesters passed.
 One arrest was made on suspicion of throwing a bottle.
 In Dundee another anti-immigration protest occurred at Alloway Place, again met with counter-protesters.
 One arrest made.